 Fayetteville activist accused of solicitation

-FAYETTEVILLE, N.C. -- A community activist in Fayetteville who criticized the police department for stopping a high percentage of African-American drivers was cited Wednesday morning for allegedly soliciting a prostitute.
+FAYETTEVILLE, N.C.
+(WTVD) -- A community activist in Fayetteville who criticized the police department for stopping a high percentage of African-American drivers was cited Wednesday morning for allegedly soliciting a prostitute.

 Troy Williams confirmed he was cited, but denied he was soliciting in Fayetteville's Bonnie Doone neighborhood.